Skip to Main Content

 • Explore: A good place to start is Explore, UCL's library catalogue and gateway to a huge range of online material.

-• Library webpages: The library's webpages give information about the resources available to you, including Electronic resources and resources for your subject area through our Subject Guides.
+• Library webpages: The library's webpages give information about the resources available to you, including electronic resources and resources for your subject area through our Subject Guides.

 • Reading lists: Your online reading list contains details of readings relevant for your academic module or programme.